Syconar/Syconar/README.md

 ### More info about me: https://furbasek.dev/#about

-- 🧑‍💻 I specialize in JavaScript web pages and React applications.
+- 🧑‍💻 I specialize in JavaScript web pages and React apps.
 - 💌 Reach me here: `urbasekfilip02@gmail.com`

 ### Latest project: